tez-capital/docs.tez.capital_content/en/tezpay/tutorials/how-to-setup.md

 ## Preparation

 There is minimal preparation needed to utilize TezPay, assuming that you have a functioning public baker running.
-To get help with setting up a baker see *YourBakeBuddy - Setting up a public Baker*.

 **Preparation Summary**